Salisbury Cathedral clock: History

 The clock is now a "single strike" clock that strikes only on the hour.
 It makes one strike per hour of the day (e.g. one strike at noon).
 The left half of the clock (as in the photograph above), is the striking train; the right half is the going train.
-When it was built, it may have simply struck bells for the masses, of which there were up to four.
+When it was built, it may have simply struck bells for the Masses (daily religious services), of which there were up to four.

 At the end of the 17th century, the Salisbury clock, like many others, was modified from verge and foliot to pendulum and anchor operation.
 This usually made clocks much more accurate, even though trials in the early 1990s by Michael Maltin showed that the clock was running to within two minutes a day if the rope on the barrel was kept in a single layer.
 As soon as there are two layers, more torque is applied to the barrel by the weight and the clock goes faster.
 As a single layer of winding is enough to keep the clock going for 12 hours, it could have been kept exact to within two minutes per day if it had been wound twice per day.

 In 1790, the old bell tower 'on the ditch of the close of the canons of the said church' mentioned in the deed of 1386 which had housed the clock was demolished, so the clock was moved to the Cathedral's central tower.
 In 1884, a new clock was installed and the old one was left to the side.